noam-honig/replacing-heroku/deploy-to-aws.md

          }
          ```
          * Make sure to replace `DOC-EXAMPLE-BUCKET` with your bucket name
-         * Make sure to delete all trailing spaces, otherwise you'll get an in valid json error (for some reason it started with a space I had to remove)
+         * Make sure to delete all trailing spaces, otherwise,  you'll get an invalid JSON error (for some reason it started with a space I had to remove)
          * Click save
    3. Goto `Objects` and upload your files (In react or angular this will be all the index.html, and javascript  and css files created when you build your project) In my case it was just a simple index.html (you can simply drag and drop them to the browser) and click `Upload`
    4. In the `Objects` list, click on `index.html`